Fatwa against nuclear weapons: Background

 According to Gareth Porter, the fatwa was issued for the first time in the mid-1990s in a letter that was never publicly released.
 The fatwa was issued "without any fanfare" responding to a request from an official "for his religious opinion on nuclear weapons".

-In October 2003, Khamenei issued an oral fatwa that forbade the production and using any form of weapon of mass destruction.
+In October 2003, Khamenei issued an oral fatwa that forbade the production and use of any form of weapon of mass destruction.

 Two years later, in August 2005, the fatwa was cited in an official statement by the Iranian government at a meeting of the International Atomic Energy Agency (IAEA) in Vienna.
 It stated that the production, stockpiling and use of nuclear weapons were forbidden under Islam.

 Iran's nuclear program has been a subject of international debate for decades.
 The Iranian government claims that the purpose of its nuclear development is to produce electricity, and Khamenei said that it fundamentally rejects nuclear weapons, but experts believe that Iran is technically able to enrich uranium for producing a bomb within a few months.

 Four days after the Joint Comprehensive Plan of Action (JCPOA) agreement, Khamenei delivered a speech, highlighting his fatwa and rejecting the claim that the nuclear talks, rather than Iran's religious abstinence, prevented Iran from acquiring nuclear weapons:

 The Americans say they stopped Iran from acquiring a nuclear weapon.
 They know it's not true.
 We had a fatwa (religious ruling), declaring nuclear weapons to be religiously forbidden under Islamic law.
 It had nothing to do with the nuclear talks.